ThalesGroup/sta-api-access-management/Mobile Application/iOS/README.md

 # Description

-This is the API Access Management applciation demo for iOS.
-This app demonstrates how Thales API Gateway can protect API services from unauthorized users, by providing an API gateway that protects a sample retail API
+This is the API Access Management application demo for iOS.
+This app demonstrates how Thales API Gateway can protect API services from unauthorized users, by providing an API gateway that protects a sample retail API.

 This app has no concept of what APIs are protected, and uses OAuth credentials to access these APIs with whatever credentials have been provided.

 ### Build Environment

-This has been tested to build from Mac OS Catalina, with Xcode 12.4.
+This has been tested to build from Mac OS Catalina, with Xcode 12.4. iOS 14.4 and above is required to run the app.

 ### Build Instructions